buckbaskin/stopsign/docs/Learning_Algorithm_Comparison.md

 ## Round 2: Results

-The resulting classification can be visualized with the demo video linked here.
-Coming Soon!
+The resulting classification can be visualized with the demo video.
+[Demo!](https://youtu.be/ZV9dfaegjz0)

 ## Further Considerations